Preening scarlet macaw in wild natural behaviour exotic birds

 Our goal is simple:

-Put the needs of the species first.
+Putting the needs of the species first.

 Capuchin monkey gripping cage bars illustrates captive welfare challenges exotic mammal primate